Before you have your healthcare in Northern Ireland:

 We usually take about 20 working days to decide on your application.

 You must pay for any healthcare that you get with a private provider in Northern Ireland.
-But if you get prior authorisation, you’ll know around how much you can claim towards the cost and if there is a difference that you must pay.
+But if you apply for prior notification, you’ll know around how much you can claim towards the cost and if there is a difference that you must pay.

-Prior authorisation is optional.
+Prior notification is optional.
 But we recommend that you apply for it if you need inpatient care (an overnight stay in hospital).

-You do not need prior authorisation for day-case healthcare.
+You do not need prior notification for day-case healthcare.

-Your treatment plan may change after you apply for prior authorisation.
+Your treatment plan may change after you apply for prior notification.
 If this happens, you can only claim repayment for the healthcare you receive.

-To apply for prior authorisation you must send:
+To apply for prior notification you must send:

 - a valid referral